Results by Design: UX Insights for Business Leaders

 Craig Nishizaki:

 Yeah, that’s a good question.
 But before I answered that, I was going to say, man, you really come up with the phrases today.
 You’re really dropping ’em.
 Research is really a scoping exercise.
 I love it.
 But yeah, to answer your question, how can you balance user research with the need to move quickly to market?
 I always think it starts with a mindset that some research is better than no research.
 If you’re already practicing some level of research, you’re going to have to scale back that ideal activity, but really kind of plan it out.
-So you could lean on UX or Gorilla Tactics, and some of them that we’ve used in the past, for example, when it came to usability testing, we approach friends and family or other folks in our network.
+So you could lean on UX or Guerrilla tactics, and some of them that we’ve used in the past, for example, when it came to usability testing, we approach friends and family or other folks in our network.
 Though it is biased, it can be quick and you could find folks that fit a particular role if you have them.

 Again, in your network, you could also approach coworkers.
 Ideally, folks that are not close to their project are not working immediately in that realm.
 And then if you think about how there’s moderator on moderate studies, obviously moderator takes a bit more time.
 You have to actually be there to conduct those.
 Look at unmoderated studies, though.
 It takes some initial set of time.
 It can get you a good sample size of data when it’s all said and done.
 So those are just a sample of things you could always pop into, depending on the space itself, you could pop into a cafe or a public space and get participants that way.
 But again, the point is some research is better than no research, and I don’t like it when people cop out and say, Hey, we just don’t have time.
 Right?
 When you do that, you’re going to see the results, which as we’ve talked about isn’t good.
 You know what I mean?
 You have that some data point work from.